 3. Create a study ritual

-Have a daily 5-minute ritual in place to set up your study space.
-This will not just help you set up an excellent study environment, but also train your brain to get in the right mindset.
-With your study space clear of distractions, your mind can focus on what is important.
+Having a daily five-minute ritual for setting up your study space will help create an excellent study environment.
+Simultaneously, it will also train your brain to move to a focused state of mind.
+With your study space clear of distractions, your mind can focus on the important things.

 6. Find a comfortable seating arrangement

-To have good posture, you need good seating arrangements.
-Select a place that can offer a good posture for prolonged study sessions.
-A comfortable desk chair with lumbar support is a good choice.
+Undoubtedly, a critical factor for enhancing concentration in studies is a comfortable seating arrangement.
+Choose a chair that offers a good posture for prolonged study sessions.
+A comfortable and ergonomic desk chair with lumbar support is a good choice.

 7. Space out your study sessions